-A new review study in the United Kingdom has revealed that interventions such as awareness campaigns were found to play a significant role in increasing breast self-examination and enhancing the number of women undergoing screening procedures for breast cancer.
+A review study in the United Kingdom has revealed that public health interventions like awareness campaigns were found to play a significant role in increasing breast self-examination and enhancing the number of women undergoing screening procedures for breast cancer.

 Breast cancer is a malignancy of the lining of milk ducts (ductal carcinoma) or the lobules of the breast (lobular carcinoma).
-Globally, breast cancer in women of developing countries is a major public health concern as it causes mortality and morbidity.
-Therefore, comprehensive intervention strategies are needed for reducing mortality of breast cancer and improving the quality of life.
-Generally, different intervention methods of screening, diagnosis and treatment play a key role in reducing the onset and prevention of breast cancer.
-A diagnostic mammography is one of the screening methods that can potentially increase the early detection of breast cancer and provide a gateway for effective treatment methods.
-A review study by Lusher and co-researchers at the School of Psychology,London was carried out for understanding the potential contribution of interventions for breast cancer.
-This information, related to public health screening awareness of breast cancer, was published in the Journal of Health Psychology, 2017.
+Globally, breast cancer in women in developing countries is a major public health concern as it causes mortality and morbidity.
+Therefore, comprehensive intervention strategies are needed for reducing the mortality of breast cancer and improving the quality of life.
+Generally, different intervention methods of screening, diagnosis, and treatment play a key role in reducing the onset and prevention of breast cancer.

-Therefore, this review provided a clear insight on breast cancer interventions and the key role they play in providing awareness, knowledge and adoption of screening procedures for early diagnosis.
+This review provided a clear insight into breast cancer interventions and the key role they play in providing awareness, knowledge, and adoption of screening procedures for early diagnosis.
 This will, in turn, reduce the mortality and morbidity rates of breast cancer in women.
-Furthermore, various educational programmes, campaigns and training would be effective in controlling breast cancer mortality.
+Furthermore, various educational programs, campaigns, and training would be effective in controlling breast cancer mortality.

 - Anastasi N, Lusher J. The impact of breast cancer awareness interventions on breast screening uptake among women in the United Kingdom: A systematic review.
 Journal of Health Psychology.
 2017. https://doi.org/10.1177/1359105317697